Der fliegende Holländer: Composition history

 By the end of May 1841 Wagner had completed the libretto or poem as he preferred to call it.
 Composition of the music had begun during May to July of the previous year, 1840, when Wagner wrote Senta's Ballad, the Norwegian Sailors' song in act 3 ("Steuermann, lass die Wacht!") and the subsequent Phantom song of the Dutchman's crew in the same scene.
 These were composed for an audition at the Paris Opéra, along with the sketch of the plot.
 Wagner actually sold the sketch to the Director of the Opéra, Léon Pillet, for 500 francs, but was unable to convince him that the music was worth anything.
 Wagner composed the rest of the Der fliegende Holländer during the summer of 1841, with the Overture being written last, and by November 1841 the orchestration of the score was complete.
 While this score was designed to be played continuously in a single act, Wagner later divided the piece into a three-act work.
 In doing so, however, he did not alter the music significantly, but merely interrupted transitions that had originally been crafted to flow seamlessly (the original one-act layout is restored in some performances).

 In his original draft Wagner set the action in Scotland, but he changed the location to Norway shortly before the first production staged in Dresden and conducted by himself in January 1843.

 In his essay "A Communication to My Friends" in 1851, Wagner claimed that The Dutchman represented a new start for him: "From here begins my career as poet, and my farewell to the mere concoctor of opera-texts."
-Indeed, to this day the opera is the earliest of Wagner's works to be performed at the Bayreuth Festival, and, at least for that theatre, marks the start of the mature Wagner canon.
+Indeed - until Rienzi is staged there in 2026 - the opera has been the earliest of Wagner's works performed at the Bayreuth Festival and, at least for that theatre, has traditionally marked the start of the mature Wagner canon.